 Find your satisfied patients and ask for them to leave a review on one of your social sites, or post an image in your office that says something along the lines of “We Love Reviews,” and include the logos and handles of your social accounts.

-We have a solution within the Power2Practice program that makes this process even easier: P2P Pulse.
+We have a solution within the Power2Practice system that makes this process even easier, our patient reviews module.

-P2P Pulse is a new review-generating system available inside the patient chart, which allows you to easily keep a pulse on patient satisfaction while building your online reputation.
+Our patient reviews module, available inside the patient chart, allows you to easily keep the pulse on patient satisfaction while building your online reputation.